 If you do not submit a draft paper by the deadline, your contribution will not be included in the proceedings.

 Detailed instructions have been created to guide you in writing and submitting a paper for the ADASS XXVIII proceedings.
-We will provide LaTeX style and example files soon.
+We will provide LaTeX style and example files soon, in the mean time the 2017 instruction will work to get you started.
 Your submission must include the Copyright Form signed manually and scanned.
 Proceedings contributions have the following page limits:

 The proceedings editors are Peter Teuben, Marc Pound, Brian Thomas, and Elizabeth Warner.